 6

-Probably Tel Aviv’s prettiest neighborhood, it regularly attracts swarms of visitors, all keen to stroll the many narrow streets and marvel at the amazing architecture of the area.
-There’s also some great little galleries and shops, and cute little cafes and restaurants to check out.
+Probably Tel Aviv’s prettiest neighborhood in the town, it regularly attracts swarms of visitors.
+All are keen to stroll the many narrow winding streets and marvel at the fantastic architecture of the area.
+There are also some great galleries, shops, and cute little cafes and restaurants to check out.
+You’ll also find plenty of street art, graffiti, and urban art pieces in this neighborhood.

 Azrieli Center